 - provide academic support activities to promote quality and best practice in teaching and learning (including curriculum), and research (including engagement and collaboration).

 The organisation of QUT’s academic areas is based on identifiable areas of mutual interest which are grouped into faculties and schools.
 Faculty and school status is determined by factors including:

 - number, complexity and diversity of courses and facilities

-- coherence and homogeneity of courses with respect to professional or disciplinary orientation
+- coherence with respect to courses, and professional or disciplinary orientation

 - level of research, consulting and fundraising activity